vmizener/dots/README.md

 Note that updating neovim will produce spurious errors; just ignore them.
 (TODO: keep an eye on a vim-packer update regarding this)

+Configure p10k prompt by running `p10k configure`.
+Answer "NO" to the request to append to your zshrc at the end (it's already setup to use it)